open/close all folders

 Voiced by: Doug Boyd (Specs), Peter Barto (Peepers), Michael Barrett (Whizzer)A group of three brothers, Specs, Peepers, and Whizzer, who were the former child starts of the popular Show With In A Show The Soda Poppers.
 In the first episode, they get sucked into Brady Culture's hypnosis scheme.
 They then appear throughout the series, usually in very annoying ways.

 - Big Bad Triumvirate: of Season 2.

 - Catch Phrases:Specs: You made me mess up!

-- The Chew Toy: All three often wind at the end of some form of comic abuse by Sam and Max in each episode they appear in, even before the two start getting annoyed by the trio.
+- The Chew Toy: All three often wind up at the end of some form of comic abuse by Sam and Max in each episode they appear in, even before the two start getting annoyed by the trio.
 This doesn't end even after it's revealed they've been evil the whole time.

 - Evil Costume Switch: Peepers and Whizzer's costume change simply consists of their regular costumes recolored in black with some flame decals added.
 Spec however puts on a SM-style mask and pair of pants in black leather with decorative spikes and criticizes his brothers for their lack of imagination.